-The need for careful understanding of micronutrients explains the invention of chelates for agriculture; it was found that chelates have a special protective-property which prevents aggressive soil conditions from 'locking up' or precipitating essential plant nutrients; definition of these essential plant nutrients became part of modern science; NOP is now in a strong position to permit implementation of new findings from modern science by allowance of chelates for micronutrients using specific substances such as ammonium citrate.
+The need for careful understanding of micronutrients explains the invention of chelates for agriculture; it was found that chelates have a special protective-property which prevents aggressive soil conditions from 'locking up' or precipitating essential plant nutrients ; definition of these essential plant nutrients became part of modern science; NOP is now in a strong position to permit implementation of new findings from modern science by allowance of chelates for micronutrients using specific substances such as ammonium glycinate as chelating agents.

-- (12) It would seem helpful to include an understanding from modern science about the formation of chelate bonds.
+(12) It would seem helpful to include an understanding from modern science about the formation of chelate bonds.
 An organo-metal complex, a "chelate", requires, by definition, the formation of at least 2 bonds with a central metal ion; this is an international chemical convention such as documented by IUPAC.
-Two such bonds are readily formed from the [COOH] group of a polycarboxylic acid once the [H] proton within it is neutralised by the [OH] group from a base (alkali).
-The negatively charged radical -[COO]-1 is able to join to the positively charged metal ion forming very stable 3-dimensional bonds.
-Note that the negative radical [-COO] -1 is not formed if the [-COOH] group is not neutralised and that chelate bonding cannot proceed without neutralisation.
-OMRI does not exhibit an understanding of this and because of this has omitted all mention of the need for an alkali when discussing chelate manufacture.
-This omission has passed into Australian Organic Standards greatly hindering a correct interpretation of what is , and what is not, the correct manufacturing route for a chelate.
-This is the origin for our Petition in that we seek explicit approval of substances which are known to be essential (but as yet given only implicit approval by NOP). - (13) We refer to email-discussions with OMRI during May-July 2010.
-OMRI take the view that it is not part of their role to 'opine' on the need for, or efficacy of, substances used in organic crop production; they will administer the documents as documented.
+One of the two required bonds from the glycine salt is readily formed from its -[NH2] group and the other is from its -[COOH] group once the [H] proton within each is neutralised by the [OH] group from a base (alkali).
+The negatively charged radicals -[COO]-1 and -[NH2]-1 are able to bond with the positively charged central metal ion forming very stable 3-dimensional bonds.
+Note that:

+- the negative radicals -[COO] -1 and -[NH2]-1 are not formed if the [COOH] and [NH2] groups are not neutralised and that - chelate bonding cannot proceed without neutralisation. - OMRI does not exhibit an understanding of this; because of this OMRI has omitted all mention of the need for an alkali when discussing chelate manufacture.
+This omission has passed into Australian Organic Standards greatly hindering a correct interpretation of what is, and what is not, the correct manufacturing route for a chelate.
+This is the origin for our Petition in that we seek explicit approval of substances which are known to be essential (but as yet given only implicit approval by NOP).

+(13) We refer to email-discussions with OMRI during May-July 2010.
+OMRI take the view that it is not part of their role to 'opine' on the need for, or efficacy of, substances approved for organic crop production; they will administer the documents as documented.
 A review by one of their Technical Committees is available, upon request, but a time scale of approximately 2 years was advised as the norm for considering a revision.

-- (14) The Australian organic-certification agencies take a similar view to OMRI.
-They have now agreed that the Australian Organic-Standard, based on OMRI, is "not complete at all points"; this is a reference to the omission of an alkali in the manufacture of a chelating agent.
-However, they do not see it as part of their role to amend the Australian Standard; they feel that their role is merely to administer the Standard as documented and to audit compliance to it by third party Applicants (whether the Standard is complete or accurate, or not). - (15) In the situation outlined, NOP has available an initiative whereby new, explicit allowances and approvals can be introduced into NOP's documents (as herein petitioned) so that 'downstream' agencies such as OMRI and Australian certifiers have an unmistakably clear authority to make better informed decisions regarding organic-certification. - (16).
-The electronic Code of Federal Regulations (e-CFR dated 30 October 2015) shows "Title 7: Agriculture"- Administrative-.
+(14) The Australian organic-certification agencies take a similar view to OMRI.
+They have now agreed that the Australian Organic-Standard, based on OMRI, is "not complete at all points"; this is a reference to the erroneous omission of an alkali in the manufacture of a chelating agent.
+However, they do not see it as part of their role to amend the Australian Standard; they feel that their role is merely to administer the Standard as documented and to audit compliance to it by third party Applicants (whether the Standard is complete or accurate, or not).

+(15) In the situation outlined, NOP has available an initiative whereby new, explicit allowances and approvals can be introduced into NOP's documents (as herein petitioned)

+so that 'downstream' agencies such as OMRI and Australian certifiers have an unmistakably clear authority to make better informed decisions regarding organic-certification.

+(16).
+The electronic Code of Federal Regulations (e-CFR dated 30 October 2015) shows "Title 7: Agriculture: Administrative".

-We stress that our petition is tailored to the specific needs of agriculture; that we feel we have followed the spirit of NOP and that of organic-certifiction; and, lastly, that our synthetic-substance chelating agent and the resulting chelates are "fit-for-purpose" of organic-certified-agriculture.
+We stress that our petition is tailored to the specific needs of agriculture; we feel we have followed the spirit of NOP; and we feel that our synthetic-substance chelating agent and the resulting chelates are "fit-for-purpose" of organic-certified-agriculture.